We bet you’ll agree with us on this one:

 In argumentative essays, a thesis equals a claim plus a reason.
 With that in mind, you can try three methods of stating it:

-What can I use as evidence in argumentative writing?
+What to use as evidence in argumentative essays?
+[3]

 The evidence will vary depending on your niche, field of study, and topic.
 You can use scholarly articles and journals, statistics, literary texts, first-hand research, or primary sources like diaries, newspapers, or official documents.
 Just ensure they are still relevant and credible enough to consider: use up-to-point information to support the claims in your papers.